Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 #### Masking Discrete Actions

 When using Discrete Actions, it is possible to specify that some actions are impossible for the next decision.
-Then the Agent is controlled by a Learning Brain, the Agent will be unable to perform the specified action.
-Note that when the Agent is controlled by a Player or Heuristic Brain, the Agent will still be able to decide to perform the masked action.
+When the Agent is controlled by a neural network, the Agent will be unable to perform the specified action.
+Note that when the Agent is controlled by its Heuristic, the Agent will still be able to decide to perform the masked action.
 In order to mask an action, call the method `SetActionMask` within the `CollectObservation` method :